akka/akka/akka-docs/src/main/paradox/cluster-usage.md

 Finally, even if you don't use features such as Persistence, Sharding, or Singletons, auto-downing can lead the system to form multiple small clusters.
 These small clusters will be independent from each other.
-They will be unable to communicate and as a result you may experience performance degredation.
+They will be unable to communicate and as a result you may experience performance degradation.
 Once this condition occurs, it will require manual intervention in order to reform the cluster.

 Because of these issues, auto-downing should **never** be used in a production environment.